TorchedArchive/Lunaria/README.md

 # Documentation
 Kanna will (and currently has) a wide range of things you can customize and other things.

+### Command Overrides
+If you run a command that starts with `#`, it will run the command normally instead of the Kanna version of it.
+This works if a command name is occupied by our custom implementation of it.
+Example: `ls` - this would run the Kanna version of the command.
+`#ls` would run Windows' normal `ls` command.

 ## Config
 A default `.kannaconf.json` file is provided with default values, which is located in your user folder.
 You can of course change this to your liking.